gKushagra/authentication-api/README.md

-# OAuth API
+# Authentication REST API

-This project contains API fro Softwright OAuth solution.
+This project consists of Authentication related REST APIs (login, register, etc.) that can be added into any client app for implementing authentication.

 ## License